SaadBenn/Stream-Data-Into-Database-Using-Python/README.md

 # Stream-Data-Into-Database-Using-Python
-A script to connect to the Twitter API and stream data directly into a database
+Given the frequency that I have seen database languages listed as a requirement for data science jobs, I thought it would be a good idea to do a practice project on MySQL today.
+In particular, I wanted to look at how we can use python and an API to stream data directly into a MySQL database.